dan-leo/masters/thesis/v8/4_results.md

 ## Secondary Metrics

+This section looks at secondary metrics as mentioned in \S\ref{proj_descr}.

 ### Signal Strength Metrics

+It is important to know the signal strength behavior between UE devices and LTE vendors due to varying network conditions in terms of MCL, SINR and transmit power.

 #### MCL

-Once the module has an RRC connection, then the MCL, RSRP, RSRQ values allow to understand the RF link characteristics between the module and base station.
+The RF link characteristics between the module and base station are useful in determining the range or indoor penetration the UE device can sustain.

+Table: MCL between MNO-LTE vendor pairs. {#tbl:mcl_results}

 |                | MCL     |
 | -------------- | ------- |